abdelhafidabdou/HeroAdventure/README.md

    #### a postman collection for the rest api is in the resources folder

    #### Indication
-   this application don't include database Once we add one we can put/get the map file from the database the map.txt file is in the resources directory for this case the dimension of the Card is fix [19*19]
+   this application don't include database Once we add one we can put/get the card file from the database

+   the map.txt file is in the resources directory

+   for this case the dimension of the Card is fix [19*19]